mihai8804858/google-mlkit-swiftpm/README.md

 The `MLKitTranslate` contains `MLKitTranslate_resource.bundle`.
 Since the bundle can't be introduced via Swift PM, you need to link to your project by yourself.

-Download `MLKitTranslate_resource.bundle` from [Release](https://github.com/roMummy/google-mlkit-swiftpm/releases/download/6.0.0/MLKitTranslate_resource.bundle.zip) and add to your Xcode project and make it available in your build target.
+Download `MLKitTranslate_resource.bundle` from [Release](https://github.com/mihai8804858/google-mlkit-swiftpm/releases/download/6.1.0/MLKitTranslate_resource.bundle.zip) and add to your Xcode project and make it available in your build target.

 ## Limitation

 - Since pre-built MLKit binary missing `arm64` for iphonesimulator, this project enables to build in `arm64` for iphoneos and `x86_64` for iphonesimulator only.
-- Only supported `Face Detection` and `Barcode Scanning` right now.

 ## Example